-On October 14, the European Commission has published its new Renovation Wave Strategy to improve the energy performance of buildings.
-It aims to double renovation rates in the next ten years while ensuring that renovations lead to higher energy and resource efficiency.
-According to the Commission, 35 million buildings could be renovated and up to 160,000 additional green jobs created in the construction sector by 2030.
-Such energy efficiency renovations are considered crucial for making Europe climate-neutral by 2050.
+On October 14, the European Commission (EC) published its new Renovation Wave Strategy to improve the energy performance of buildings.
+It aims to double renovation rates in the next 10 years while ensuring that renovations lead to higher energy and resource efficiency.
+According to the EC, 35 million buildings could be renovated and up to 160,000 additional green jobs created in the construction sector by 2030.
+Such energy-efficiency renovations are considered crucial for making Europe climate-neutral by 2050.

 “We want everyone in Europe to have a home they can light, heat, or cool without breaking the bank or breaking the planet.
 The Renovation Wave will improve the places where we work, live and study, while reducing our impact on the environment and providing jobs for thousands of Europeans.
 We need better buildings if we want to build back better.”